nxrighthere/ENet-CSharp/README.md

 `PacketFlags.NoAllocate` packet will not allocate data, and user must supply it instead.

-`PacketFlags.UnreliableFragment` unreliable sequenced, packet will be fragmented if it exceeds the MTU.
+`PacketFlags.UnreliableFragment` packet will be fragmented if it exceeds the MTU.

 #### EventType
 Definitions of event types for `Event.Type` property: